 Bootcamps tend to teach you one area of computer science, whereas a computer science degree allows time to explore different areas in the field, as well as gain a wider variety of experience.

 However, coding schools are working with hiring managers and employers to solve this problem.
 Schools such as Eleven Fifty have built employer networks to define their employee needs and hire new bootcamp graduates.

 Too Fast to Keep Up

 Get the inside scoop on what Eleven Fifty’s coding bootcamp is really like, including what you’ll study, how we’ll teach you, and how we can help you once you graduate.
-Click here to talk with an admissions advisor today!
+Request a discovery session to talk with an admissions advisor today.